 However, you cannot get directly from the air hub to the center of the region – first you have to get to the city bus station.
 Many hotels in Göreme therefore organize transfers for guests – for some money, of course.

-- You can also easily get to Cappadocia by car from Istanbul.
-Not too overtired!
+You can also easily get to Cappadocia by car from Istanbul, not being overtired on the road!

 © Goodtimefortrip.com